Osita Chidoka: Minister of Aviation

 Osita was appointed the Federal Minister of Aviation on 23 July 2014.
 Prior to his appointment as a federal minister, he chaired the Presidential Committee on Nigeria's Centenary's Transportation Subcommittee and was later appointed Chairman of the Transportation Committee for the World Economic Forum, which was held in Nigeria in May 2014.
 As Aviation Minister, he initiated several programs to deepen service delivery in the sector.
 In 2015, he initiated the "one Nigerian pilot in the cockpit" policy for all domestic commercial airlines, aimed at employing Nigerian qualified staff in the aviation industry.
 He was also responsible for the opening of four new terminals in Lagos, Kano, Abuja and Port Harcourt, which he left at over 80% completion.
 He also awarded the contract for the runway lighting for 22 Airports, including Solar lights as redundancy.
 The Nigerian Avaiation ministry under him also got the FAA category one certification and commenced the certifications of Nigerian airports.

 Later career

 In 2017, Osita ran for governor of Anambra State, in southeast Nigeria, as a member of the United Progressive Party, but lost to Willie Obiano of the All Progressives Grand Alliance.
 Chidoka had been one of the founding members of the People's Democratic Party (Nigeria).

 In 2019, a health outreach initiative was flagged off in his hometown of Obosi, which benefited the 179 communities in Anambra State.

-Personal Life
+Personal life

 Osita is married to Chidi Chidoka.
-His brother, Obinna Chidoka, is a serving member of the House of Representatives.
+His brother, Obinna Chidoka, was a member of the House of Representatives.
 He is a strong advocate for public policy and has written many articles, essays, and delivered speeches in many areas of public policy and safety management.
 He writes a regular column, "Bridge Builder," for Leadership Newspapers, where he outlines pragmatic ideas for good governance.